abpio/abp-commercial-docs/en/ui/angular/data-table-column-extensions.md

 ### EntityPropContributorCallback\<R = any\>

-`EntityPropContributorCallback` is the type that you can pass as entity prop contributor callbacks to static `forRoot` methods of the modules.
+`EntityPropContributorCallback` is the type that you can pass as entity prop contributor callbacks to static `forLazy` methods of the modules.

 ```js
 export function isLockedOutPropContributor(